The Nonexistence of Vortices for Rotating Bose-Einstein Condensates with Attractive Interactions: Introduction

 \section{Introduction}

-In physical experiments of Bose-Einstein condensation (BEC), a large number of (bosonic) atoms are confined cf. \cite{Anderson,D} to a trap and cooled to very low temperatures.
-The condensation of a large fraction of particles into the same one-particle state {can be} observed {when the temperature is below the critical value.} These Bose-Einstein condensates display various interesting quantum phenomena, such as the superfluidity and the appearance of quantized vortices in rotating traps \cite{Abo,B,F,ZW}, the effective lower dimensional behavior in strongly elongated traps, etc. When the forces between the cold atoms in the condensates are attractive, {the mass concentration phenomenon occurs and the system then collapses as the number of the cold atoms increases beyond the critical value, see \cite{Hulet1,Hulet2,HM,KM, Hulet3} or \cite[Sec.~III.B]{D} for more backgrounds on attractive BEC}.
+In physical experiments of rotating Bose-Einstein condensates (BECs), a large number of dilute (bosonic) atoms are confined in rotating traps and cooled to the sufficiently low temperatures (cf. \cite{Abo,A,B,CR,D,F,Lewin}).
+The condensation of a large fraction of particles into the same one-particle state {can be} observed, {when the temperature of the system decreases to a critical value.} These BECs in rotating traps display various interesting quantum phenomena, such as the appearance of quantized vortices \cite{Abo,B,CC,F,WG,ZW}, the center-of-mass rotation \cite{Abo,LC,F,WG}, the effective lower dimensional behavior in strongly elongated traps \cite{A,Anderson,BC,CR,D,F}, and so on.
+Therefore, the properties and their applications of rotating BECs have been a focus of international interest in physics and mathematics since the first physical achievement of rotating BECs in the late 1990s.
+Especially, the complex structures, including the center-of-mass motions and the quantized vortices of all kinds, of rotating BECs with repulsive interactions have been observed and analyzed extensively over the past two decades, see \cite{Abo,A,CD,CP,CR,CRY,D,F} and the references therein.

+In contrast to the repulsive case, when the forces between the cold atoms in the condensates are attractive, {the system then collapses as the number of the cold atoms increases beyond a critical value, see \cite{Hulet1,Hulet2,HM,KM, Hulet3} or \cite[Sec.~III.B]{D}}.
+Because of the above distinct mechanism, the system of rotating BECs in the attractive case presents more {complicated} phenomena and structures, some of which were recently explored by theoretical analysis and numerical simulations, see \cite{CC,D,F,LC} and the references therein.
+For example, the collapse cycles and implosion were investigated in three dimensional attractive BECs under rotation.
+On the other hand, the bright soliton propagation and interactions were however observed in one dimensional attractive BECs under rotation.
+The main goal of this paper is to investigate mathematically the ground states of two dimensional attractive BECs in rotating traps, which were analyzed recently in \cite{BC,GS,Lewin,ANS} and the references therein.

-Two-dimensional attractive BEC in a rotating trap can be described (cf. \cite{BC,G60,G63,P}) by the following complex-valued variational problem:
+As derived rigorously in \cite{Lewin}, the ground states of two-dimensional attractive BECs in rotating traps can be equivalently described (see also \cite{BC,ANS,P}) by the minimizers of the following complex-valued variational problem:

 where the Gross-Pitaevskii (GP) functional $F_a(u)$ is given by

 and the space $\h$ is defined as